chcg/NppDocShare/doc/Readme.txt

 -	-
 Check the forums for common issues and create a new message.
-If you like to submit a bug, please check if you have the latest and greatest version, if it isnt already submitted (I hate duplicates) and if you can give a clear description.
+If you like to submit a bug, please check if you have the latest and greatest version, if it isn't already submitted (I hate duplicates) and if you can give a clear description.
-(Unfortunatly, just saying 'It crashed with code 0xABCXYZ' isnt going to help much, the action that led to the issue is far more valuable).
+(Unfortunately, just saying 'It crashed with code 0xABCXYZ' isn't going to help much, the action that led to the issue is far more valuable).
 A good way to reproduce the error is the best, fastest and easiest way to solve it.